 For thousands of years Christians have viewed the Holy Spirit as “He.”
 He is Jesus’ literal Spirit and breath.
 He came forth from Jesus’ body.
 He gives spiritual birth to humankind.
 He is the Spirit of Love.
 He is Jesus’ equal but different helper.
 If using the pronoun “he” in the aforementioned sentences sounds strange to you then join us as we explore the family of God.

-Join our panel of speakers as they begin to introduce the Holy Spirit as she has never before been introduced.
-Begin to see women in a whole new light–made in the image of God.
+Join our panel of speakers as they introduce the Holy Spirit as she has never before been introduced.
+Begin to see women in a whole new light–made in the very image of God.
 Start to explore the astounding biblical evidence that reveals Christ’s Spirit as more than just the “divine incognito.”
-Spend time seeking the family of God with us.
+I invite you to spend time seeking the family of God to new depths.
 It is time to unveil the mystery of God’s glorious MotherHeart.

 “All love and relationship is possible for you only because it already exists within Me, within God myself.” –William Paul Young, The Shack